x157/x157.github.io/UE5/LyraStarterGame/Tutorials/How-to-Create-a-Lyra-Repo.md

 $LyraContentFolders = Get-ChildItem $LyraContentDir -Recurse -Directory `
     | Where-Object {$_.Name -ieq 'Content'}

-Write-Host "The Lyra Content Folders are:"
+# To see all the Lyra Content Folder names:
 $LyraContentFolders | %{$_.FullName}

 # Copy all the 'Content' folders into the $WorkspaceDir